Supporting Vulnerable Communities

 Providing Food and Nutrition

-Last year GOAL teams provided nutritional support to 939,000 people and we continued to focus on innovative and sustainable ways to achieve food and nutrition security for the most vulnerable.
+Last year GOAL teams provided nutritional support to 1.2 million people, and we continued to focus on innovative and sustainable ways to achieve food and nutrition security for the most vulnerable.

 Programme support focused on: